gentiangashi/Harry-Bot/README.md

 <!--te-->

 ## Introduction
-Discord Bot occasionaly updates you with memes.
+Discord Bot uploads a random meme in the discord server with the command !meme

 ## Installation
 You'll need to install: